sspaeti/sspaeti/README.md

 I'm always excited to learn about new open-source technologies, and I use an extensive [Personal Knowledge Management Workflow](https://www.sspaeti.com/blog/pkm-workflow-for-a-deeper-life/) to capture, organize, and share my knowledge with others.
 Recently, I created my [Public Second Brain](https://brain.sspaeti.com/), which is an extension of my workflow and helps me to lead a deeper life.

-If you'd like to learn more about me, please check out my [Pathless Path](https://www.sspaeti.com/blog/finding-my-pathless-path/), [Now Page](https://now.sspaeti.com), or [GitHub](https://github.sspaeti.com), where you can find my latest updates and projects.
+If you'd like to learn more about me, please check out my [Pathless Path](https://www.sspaeti.com/blog/finding-my-pathless-path/) or [Now Page](https://now.sspaeti.com), where you can find my latest updates and projects.
 Thanks for stopping by!

 - 💬 Ask me about data engineering, open-source, PKM, Second Brain, (neo)vim.